cferdinandi/build-tool-boilerplate/README.md

 // Configs
 var configs = {
     name: 'MyProject',    // The name to use in the file banner
-    files: ['main.scss'], // The files to process
+    files: ['main2.less'], // The files to process
-    pathIn: 'src/scss',   // The source directory for your Sass files
+    pathIn: 'src/less',   // The source directory for your Sass files
     pathOut: 'dist/css',  // The directory to compile CSS files into
-    indentType: 'tab',    // The type of indenting to use ['tab'|'spaces']
-    indentWidth: 1,       // How many tabs or spaces to indent
     minify: true,         // If true, a minified version will also be created with the .min suffix
     sourceMap: false,     // If true, sourcemaps are created for each processed file † };